 Based in the award-winning Broadcasting Place at our University’s city campus the school prides itself on providing an environment in which its students and professionals can work together and learn from one another.

 The School delivers Royal Institute of British Architects (RIBA) validated Part One (BA (Hons) Architecture), Part Two (Master of Architecture, MArch) and Part Three (Postgraduate Diploma in Architectural Professional Practice) courses.
-It offers also an undergraduate BA (Hons) Architectural Studies course for those who wish to pursue a career in related fields, a range of specialisms and research opportunities in the postgraduate MA Architecture, and the PhD in Architecture programme for those looking to develop a career in academia and research.
+It also offers a range of specialisms and research opportunities in the postgraduate MA Architecture, and the PhD in Architecture programme for those looking to develop a career in academia and research.

 We aim to educate problem-raising, change-provoking professionals who advance and challenge the discipline.
 We promote and practice architecture as a cultural and critical act in society and in the physical environment; we support ambition, vision and courage.
 We study, teach, research and practice the complexity of the architectural disciplines and their multifaceted roles and responsibilities.

 Our dynamic studio-based courses address, in different ways:

 - the critical and creative role of the contemporary architect in relation to physical and social contexts.